C Program For Strong Number

 Second Iteration

-From the first Iteration of the strong number in c program, the values of both Temp and Sum has changed as Temp = 14 and Sum = 120
+From the first Iteration of the C program to check strong number, the values of both Temp and Sum have changed as Temp = 14 and Sum = 120

 Reminder = Temp % 10